Local moving companies in Massachusetts

 - HOA rules: Take a moment to review your neighborhood or community rules before moving day to avoid any last-minute surprises.

-- State regulator: You can verify your South Carolina moving license status right on the state regulator’s official website, here.
+- State regulator: You can check the status of a South Carolina moving license directly on the state regulator’s official website, here.

 - Moving permits: You don’t need a moving permit to relocate to South Carolina, but it’s wise to check local parking regulations ahead of time.

-- Change of address: Be sure to submit your USPS change of address form at least a week before moving.
-You’ll be able to select your move date so your mail gets forwarded to South Carolina on time.
+- Change of address: Make sure to submit your USPS change of address form at least a week before your move.
+You can choose your moving date so your mail will be forwarded to South Carolina without any delays.
 Get started here.

 FAQ